dazed-n-razed/alarmapp/README.md

 	- In-app Timer fallback scheduler is implemented to trigger notifications while the app runs.
 - Android build: core library desugaring enabled (required by the notification plugin).

+## Figma-Based Ratio Scaling for Dynamic UI

+The UI is implemented to match a Figma reference screen of 360×800 px.
+Rather than using absolute pixel values, the layout computes each element's position and size as a ratio of the reference screen.
+This keeps the visual composition consistent across different devices.

+### Key dynamic ratios

+- Media container height (Frame 3 top: 453px): the media (video/GIF) area occupies approximately 55% of the screen height.
+This is derived from the original media height (~429px) relative to the design height:

+	$\dfrac{429}{800} \approx 0.536 \;\text{(≈ 0.55)}$

+- Page indicator top (Frame 4 top: 632px): position the indicator at 79% of screen height:

+	$\dfrac{632}{800} = 0.79$

+- Action button top (Frame 5 top: 664px): position the main action button at 83% of screen height:

+	$\dfrac{664}{800} = 0.83$

+Practical notes:

+- Compute positions at runtime using `MediaQuery.of(context).size` multiplied by the ratios above (for example `screenHeight * 0.79`).
+- Use `Stack` + `Positioned` (or `Align`) to place frames by computed offsets so elements remain relative to each other when screen size changes.

 ## Files of interest
 - `lib/features/onboarding/onboarding_screen.dart` — Onboarding UI and responsive layout.
 - `lib/features/home/home_screen.dart` — Entry Home screen with location fetch flow.